bug-or-feature/pst-fsb-site/docs/data_fsb.md

 ### epic_history

-Epic history is a timeseries dataframe, one per instrument, and records the changes in the relationship over time between an instrument, its EPICs, and its underlying futures contracts.
+Epic history is a timeseries dataframe, one per instrument, and records the changes in the relationship over time between an instrument, its epics, and its underlying futures contracts.
 Here's a sample from `GOLD_fsb` at the time of writing (May 2023):

 |         Date         |                      MONTH1                       |                        Month2                        |                       Month3                       | Month1 |
 |:--------------------:|:-------------------------------------------------:|:----------------------------------------------------:|:--------------------------------------------------:|:------:|